Skip to content

 Larks are small passerine birds that belong to the Alaudidae family.
 These birds have a cosmopolitan distribution and can be found in many different habitats, including dry regions.

-These beautiful creatures usually appear during dawn or dusk as they sing their melodious songs high up into the sky.
+These beautiful creatures usually appear during dawn or dusk as they sing melodious songs high up in the sky.

-Larks possess impressive flying skills which make them capable of reaching heights far above most other bird species.
+Larks possess impressive flying skills, making them capable of reaching heights far above most other bird species.

 Scientific classification: